 You can pick up drinks, snacks and books for your journey at the shops upstairs outside the departure gate of the intercity and international trains.

-Down on the main concourse level, there’s a book store with a range of inexpensive paperbacks in the corridor joining the main and western halls at the northern end.
-A number of shops selling clothes, phone cards, small electronics items and phone accessories, can also be found in the same corridor, as well as in the more open space in the hall on the western side.
+Down on the main concourse level, there’s a book store with a range of inexpensive paperbacks.
+You can find it in the corridor joining the main and western halls at the northern end.
+A number of shops selling clothes, phone cards, small electronics items and phone accessories, can also be found here.
+There are more in the more open space in the hall on the western side.

 Things to see nearby, accommodation